-Despite the variety of formation channels, the in-situ stars' dominance indicates that gas with a misaligned (retrograde) angular momentum was accreted into the galaxy’s disk along its history.
+Despite the variety of formation channels, the dominance of the in situ stars indicates that gas with a misaligned (retrograde) angular momentum was accreted into the galaxy’s disk along its history.
 In some cases, this can be directly associated with interactions.
 Indeed, for the merger-induced CRDs, infalling satellites delivered not just stars but also fresh gas that was subsequently funneled into the host on retrograde orbits.
-In other cases, we find that misaligned gas accretion takes place after the present-day CRD formation, resulting in a younger stellar disk that ends up dominating over the older CRD.
+In other cases, we found that misaligned gas accretion takes place after the present-day CRD formation, resulting in a younger stellar disk that ends up dominating over the older CRD.
 The mechanism behind such accretion will be further studied in a follow-up work.

-In summary, nearly all (all but one) simulated CRDs are dominated by stars formed in-situ, even in systems shaped by mergers.
-Importantly, ‘in-situ’ here includes stars formed within the host from gas stripped or supplied by companions.
+In summary, nearly all (all but one) simulated CRDs are dominated by stars formed in situ, even in systems shaped by mergers.
+Importantly, ‘‘in situ" here includes stars formed within the host from gas stripped or supplied by companions.
 Interactions often play a role in triggering or shaping the CRD.
 However, they are not strictly required in all cases.
-A small fraction of CRDs, especially compact ones, appear to arise naturally during the early phases of galaxy formation, without any recent accretion event.
-Thus, our results indicate that, although most counterrotating stellar disks are dominated by in-situ star formation, their emergence is frequently linked to external processes.
+A small fraction of CRDs, especially compact ones, appear to arise naturally during the early phases of galaxy formation and show no evidence of any recent accretion event.
+Thus, our results indicate that although most counterrotating stellar disks are dominated by in situ star formation, their emergence is frequently linked to external processes.
 Interactions and the accretion of misaligned gas are common triggers that supply the conditions for retrograde star formation.